idbrii/podcastmagic/README.rst

 Edit podcastmagic's config.py file to match your local settings.
 Setup your iPod's name and your trim times.
 The name used is the same as the last name used.
-In my above example, the name is SearchEngine.
+In my above example, the podcast's name is SearchEngine.

 Now you should be ready to give it a run.